Fraunhofer-ITMP/mpox-kg/README.md

 ### Pre-requisite 2: Cloning this github repository with your pc

 This step is to fetch everything from this repo to your pc so that you can run the scripts.
 FYI: The files are not so big and are safe to be stored in your pc.
 See (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to learn how to clone.
-Alternatively, you can download a zipped file and unzip it.
+Alternatively, you can download a zipped file and unzip it (Not recommended as each updates have to be downloaded manually).

 ### Running Jupyter Notebook